 But how do you know if seeing a therapist is right for you?
 Fortunately, there are some pretty concrete signs that’ll let you know if you should consider seeking help for your mental health care.
-Keep reading if you’ve been recently wondering: Do I need therapy?
+Take our quiz or keep reading if you’ve been recently wondering: Do I need therapy?

 How Do I Know If I Need Therapy?

 There are many reasons people seek in-person or online therapy.
 It’s a great tool to help you learn how to sort through difficult times.
 While therapy isn’t a cure or a quick fix, the right format and techniques can help you improve your life and mental wellbeing.
 And when it comes to mental health, asking for help shows strength and courage.

 Psychotherapy (talk therapy) can help anyone live healthier, happier, productive lives.
 Effective psychotherapy treatment comes out of a relationship built between a psychologist and the individual seeking treatment.

 People decide to seek help from a therapist or counselor for anxiety, depression, relationship issues, and more.
 But how do you know if you need therapy?
 Are you finding it hard to get through the day or struggle to enjoy your life?
 Maybe you’ve asked yourself do I have ADHD or anxiety?
 Or maybe you’ve wondered about the difference between anxiety vs. depression.
 Asking questions like these is a great start to deciding if you need to seek counseling.